mdmjsh/FPR/write_up.md

 Let us assume that a13d = (131,"CXXXI")
 - In this case a13a must either (151,"CLI"),(401,"CDI").
-- We can rule out "CDI" as there would be no corresponding ".D." pattern in a11ds.
+- We can rule out "CDI" as there would is no corresponding ".D." pattern in a11ds.
 In fact we can go further, and say that the only two patterns that share a central character in a11ds (which is the same set as a13as) are (151,"CLI"), (1051,"MLI").
 This means that these two must occupy these spaces, but we don't yet know the order.